 - $50 – an attractive WMMT ballcap

-- $60 – a CD copy of the June Appal Release Shady Grove, featuring music by National Heritage Award winner (and Letcher County’s own) Morgan Sexton
+- $60 – a copy of the June Appal record Shady Grove, featuring Letcher County’s own National Heritage Award Winner Morgan Sexton

-- $75 – a DVD copy of the Appalshop film Morgan Sexton: Banjo Player from Bull Creek
+- $75 – a copy of the Appalshop film profiling Morgan Sexton, Banjo Player from Bull Creek

 - $88.70 - an incredibly attractive WMMT t-shirt

-- $100 – a DVD copy of the Appalshop film The Ralph Stanley Story, AND a limited-edition, commemorative poster
+- $100 – a DVD copy of the Appalshop film The Ralph Stanley Story, along with a commemorative poster

 - $100 (pt. ii) - be a guest DJ on your favorite show